facjure/poetroid-prototype/README.md

 # Discover Poetry Together

 Thousands of poems live buried in websites.
 Hundreds of literary magazines archive thousands more that go undiscovered.
-Humans, even machines, can't search them in a central library.
+Humans, even machines, can't find, interact, and discover more poetry in a central library.

 Let's build one.